 - Social customer care costs around $1 per interaction while phone support costs at least $6 (NM Incite)

 We now know why negative social media feedback is useful, but recording and analysing it is just the start.
 It also needs a response.
 Ignoring a negative comment won’t make it go away and social onlookers will interpret your lack of response as not caring.

-Here are our top 4 tips for responding to negative mentions or comments on social media.
-For a full list read our blog post: How to manage social media complaints with confidence
+Here are our top 4 tips for managing social media complaints with confidence

 Most consumers generally expect a response within 15 minutes.
 Organise your social team so that they can process and respond to comments efficiently.
 Use a social customer care tool that enables you to easily see incoming mentions in a single inbox, and filter out noise.

 Wherever possible try to stay in channel.
 There will be occasions when for privacy or security reasons you need to switch to a more private channel, however if possible try to respond to the customer on their chosen channel.
 At the very least use a holding response and state you are looking in it as soon as you can, so they know it’s being dealt with.
 If you do have to move the conversation try to follow up on the original comment to check the customer is happy with the resolution.

 Being professional doesn’t have to mean boring.
 It’s important to show the customer you are listening to their problem, but if your brand personality is fun and quirky you can also reflect this on social.
 Adding a drop of humour can sometimes diffuse the frustration and anger of the situation.

 Wholefoods adds a dash of humour to liven up their chocolate cake recipe.
 They also have a #HealthYeah hastag.